-By: Franklin A. Fisher, J. Anderson Plumer, Rodney A. Perala
+By: Franklin A. Fisher and J. Anderson Plumer

-This is the canonical book for engineers seeking to understand the effects of lightning on aircraft as well as practical measures for protecting aircraft against lightning effects.
+This is the canonical handbook for engineers seeking to understand the effects of lightning on aircraft as well as practical measures for protecting aircraft against lightning effects.

-Chapter 5: The Certification Process reviews the history of aircraft lightning protection regulations and standards, and introduces the latest versions of these; most notably, the standards that have been published by SAE and EUROCAE since 1999.
+Chapter 5: The Certification Process reviews the history of aircraft lightning protection regulations and standards and introduces the latest versions of these; most notably, the standards for the lightning environment, zoning and testing that have been published and updated by SAE and EUROCAE since 1999.
 Since further updates of these criteria are expected (SAE, for example, requires that all of its documents must be reviewed every 5 years) the user of this book should always obtain the most recently published versions of each of the requirements and standards documents referenced in this book.

 Chapters 8 through 17 focus on protection of electrical and avionic systems against indirect effects and form the basis for our course, Lightning Protection of Avionics.
 As with all aspects of electromagnetic interference and control, the prevention of damage and interference from lightning becomes more and more critical as aircraft evolve.
 Most of the navigation and control functions aboard modern aircraft place a computer between the pilot and the control surfaces or engines, often without mechanical backup.
 This makes it essential that the computer and control equipment be designed to prevent damage or upsets by lightning.
 Control of these indirect effects requires coordination between those who design the air-frame and its interconnecting wiring, those who design avionic systems and those who oversee the certification process, Part of the overall control process requires the selection of transient design levels and application of suit-able test standards and practices.

-Chapter 8 – Introduction to Indirect Effects introduces the subject of indirect effects and briefly summarizes the subjects covered in more detail in later chapters.
+Chapter 8 – Introduction to Induced Effects introduces the subject of induced effects and briefly summarizes the subjects covered in more detail in later chapters.

-Chapter 9 – Elementary Aspects of Indirect Effects covers the basic physics common to the subsequent chapters.
+Chapter 9 – Elementary Aspects of Induced Effects covers the basic physics common to the subsequent chapters.